Museum Learning 2019 (Manchester)

 When & where is it?

-Participants should be able to attend the following on-site course days:
+Participants should be able to attend the following on-site course days in Manchester:

 “I really enjoyed the range of site visits, it was great to see how many different styles of learning there are in just one city’s worth of museums.”

 Pete Brown, the course director, is a museum learning professional with over 20 years’ experience, including responsibility for CPD and organisational development at senior management level and for devising and running training courses for learning, curatorial and visitor services staff.

 Do you wonder if this course is for you?
 Our course director, Pete Brown, tells us a little bit more about the course and who it’s for.

 You need to be a personal member of GEM to attend the course.
 However, you can join GEM by submitting a membership application form along with a course application form.

 Organisations that are institutional GEM members can receive complementary personal memberships for up to two employees or volunteers that attend the course.

 Have a question?
 Call us on 01634 853 424 or email firstname.lastname@example.org.